signalstickers/signalstickers/README.md

 > to automatically resize and add a white stroke on all the PNG and WEBP images
 > of a directory.

+### How can I create animated stickers?
+You can use our lib to create animated stickers from GIF/APNG.
+You can also use the Signal Desktop app to create animated stickers from APNG files.

+You can also use [some tools we provide to assist you with animated stickers creation](https://github.com/signalstickers/stickers-scripts).

+> Note that support for some APNG files is [not perfect on Signal for iOS at the moment.](https://github.com/signalapp/Signal-iOS/issues/4611)

 ### Am I required to add my sticker pack to this site to share it with my friends?
 **No**.
 You can just send any sticker to your friends and they will be able to install the pack, or you can share your sticker pack using the `signal.art` link